timurrrr/RaceChronoDiyBleDevice/README.md

 * ~22 AWG wires

 First, solder the male headers to your microcontroller board.
-You'll need G, USB, SCK, MO, MI and 7.
+You'll need G, 3V, SCK, MO, MI and 7.
-It's also recommended to solder 9, R and 3V for future improvements and mechanical stability on the breadboard.
+It's also recommended to solder 9, R and USB for future improvements and mechanical stability on the breadboard.
 Soldering male headers is a lot easier if you first insert them into a breadboard.